Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 	- The following plot shows the pressure decreasing at a rate of .125 psi/10 min; the peak is reduced .25 psi / 10 min until the two meet.

+  	- This is an example of the threshold tracking the normal ebb and flow of psi.

 	  ![Decrease](media/20240104_174717%20G%20p%20decr.jpg)

    	- Adaptive Threshold operation through two demand cycles:

+	- We see that at 8:27 when pressure drops below threshold (flow begins) the threshold flips to above the psi to define when flow stops.

+   	- At around 8:33 the psi goes above the threshold, (flow stops), and the threshhold once again tracks 1 psi below the newest max psi.

 	![Adaptive2](media/AdaptiveThreshhold2.jpg)

 ## System Operation